Health Insurance Exchanges Explained

 HealthCare.gov and state exchanges

-However, 18 states and the District of Columbia don't use HealthCare.gov.
-If you enter your ZIP code for one of these states on HealthCare.gov, the website will direct you to a state-run marketplace.
+However, 20 states and the District of Columbia use their own state-based exchanges instead of HealthCare.gov.
+If you enter your ZIP code for one of these states on HealthCare.gov, the website will direct you to the appropriate state-run marketplace.

 Whether you buy a plan through the insurance exchange in your state or on HealthCare.gov, it’s considered "on-exchange" health insurance and it follows the Affordable Care Act guidelines.